 This is the variant with an NCA battery (variant E1LR), produced in Fremont (USA).
 Click here for the LFP battery (Made in China) version.
 Some specifications shown are based on estimates as Tesla does not disclose official figures.
+All specifications with * are estimates.

 Prices shown are recommended retail prices for the specified countries and do not include any indirect incentives.
 Pricing and included options can differ by region and do not include any indirect incentives.
 Dates shown are order dates.
 Click on a country for more details.